 Slice between the bones to serve.

 5. To make pesto, process the parsley, Pecorino, and garlic in a food processor.
-Slowly drizzle in oil with processor running until combined.
+Slowly drizzle in oil with the processor running until combined.
 Season with pepper if desired.

 6. Mix in a tablespoon or so of water if your pesto seems too thick and process until combined.
 Serve each chop with a spoonful of pesto.